Torktumlaren/ArmaDiscordQuery/README.md

 * Clone the repository.
 * Open a terminal in the project root directory.
 * Run `npm install`
+* Copy `config-example.json` and rename to `config.json`.
-* Populate `Config.json` with your own values.
+* Populate `config.json` with your own values.
 This file contains sensitive data, so don't share it!
 * Run `node deploy-commands.js` in the terminal to upload command metadata to discord.